wentelteefje/parity-scale-codec-page/content/docs/encode.md

 ```
 ### 2.4.4 Big-integer mode

 This mode is intended for non-negative integers between $2^{30}$ and $2^{536} - 1$.
 It differs from the other three modes in that it is a variable length encoding.
-Therefore, the first byte of a numbers compact encoding in big-integer mode is used to store the length $m$ of the actual encoding.
 As a first example, consider the case $n = 2^{30} = 1073741824$.
 This number's LE encoding is given by:
 $$0b 01000000\\;00000000\\;00000000\\;00000000 = \text{[0x00, 0x00, 0x00, 0x40]}.$$

-Now, in big-integer mode, the six most significant bits of the first byte are used to store the number of bytes used in the actual encoding of the number *minus four*.
+Now, in big-integer mode, the six most significant bits of the first byte are used to store the number of bytes $m$ used in the actual encoding of the number *minus four*.
 That is $m - 4$.
-Since the LE encoding of $n$ is exactly of length $4$, the upper six bits of the first byte must all be equal to zero.
+Since the LE encoding of $n$ is exactly of length $m = 4$, the upper six bits of the first byte must all be equal to zero.
 In accordance with the other cases, the mode is indicated using the two least significant bits of the first byte.
 For big-integer mode we append ${\color{red}11}$ to obtain as the first byte:
 $$ 0 = m - 4 = 0b000000 \Longrightarrow 0b000000{\color{red}11} = 3.$$
 In total, the compact encoding $\text{Enc}\_{\text{SC}}^{\text{Comp}}(n)$ is given by the byte array:
 $$\text{[0x03, 0x00, 0x00, 0x00, 0x40]}.$$